GRAFT: Geometric Refinement and Fitting Transformer for Human Scene Reconstruction: Experiments

 \subsection{Ablation Study}

 Table~\ref{tab:ablations} analyzes each design choice by measuring the degradation it causes relative to the full model; heatmap shading highlights the severity of each drop.
 As a data-control, Human3R retrained on our pseudo-labeled set still lags clearly behind GRAFT, confirming our gains are architectural.
 Notably, \emph{Ours (Init.)} achieves a lower PA-MPJPE than the full model.
 This reflects an expected trade-off: PA-MPJPE is Procrustes-aligned and scene-agnostic, whereas GRAFT is supervised with pseudo-GT that intentionally adjusts articulation for scene consistency, diverging from mocap GT in pose space.
 The moderate PA-MPJPE increase ($43.51{\rightarrow}49.30$, on par with Human3R's $48.84$) is accompanied by large interaction gains (F1 $0.411{\rightarrow}0.565$, V2S $240{\rightarrow}223$\,mm), confirming that GRAFT learns scene-grounded rather than scene-agnostic articulation; this gap would shrink with higher-fidelity training data. \emph{Rollout supervision} and \emph{geometry groun\-ded features} are the two most critical components: removing either causes the largest drops across interaction metrics (rollout: F1 $0.565\rightarrow0.358$; geometric features: F1 $0.565\rightarrow0.389$, V2S $222.54\rightarrow273.33$).
-Without rollout, the model cannot learn multi-step correction trajectories; without scene-grounded tokens, it loses direct evidence of contact and penetration. \emph{Explicit scale prediction} provides a consistent moderate improvement (F1 $0.565\rightarrow0.508$): it decouples scale from translation, whereas without it the model must absorb metric-scale errors through coupled translation and $\beta$ updates, where the $\beta$--scale mapping is nonlinear. \emph{GT-training} queries are essential for stability near the optimum: without them the model over-corrects already-good initializations (PA-MPJPE $49.30\rightarrow65.56$).
+Without rollout, the model cannot learn multi-step correction trajectories; without scene-grounded tokens, it loses direct evidence of contact and penetration. \emph{Explicit scale prediction} also helps (removing it drops F1 $0.565\rightarrow0.508$): it decouples scale from translation, so the model need not absorb metric-scale errors through coupled translation and $\beta$ updates, where the $\beta$--scale mapping is nonlinear. \emph{GT-training} queries are essential for stability near the optimum: without them the model over-corrects already-good initializations (PA-MPJPE $49.30\rightarrow65.56$).
 Finally, \emph{visual features} have a limited effect on RICH but provide a clearer gain on PROX, mainly through higher recall.
-High-dimensional visual tokens risk overfitting on our comparatively small training set, whereas low-dimensional geometric probes generalize more reliably; yet when multiple geometrically plausible corrections exist, image evidence disambiguates between possible solutions.
+High-dimensional visual tokens risk overfitting on our comparatively small training set, whereas low-dimensional geometric probes generalize more reliably; yet when multiple plausible corrections exist, image evidence disambiguates between solutions.